-- Huge irony that time,as Gunn soon discovers in that ep that his own actions led to her death.
+- Huge irony that time, as Gunn soon discovers in that episode that his own actions led to her death.

-- Part of the point was that if Chandler screws up, Monica can and will kick his ass before Ross even manages to punch Chandler hard once.
-Though there is that whole "My Sandwich" incident...
+If Chandler screws up, Monica can and will kick his ass before Ross even manages to punch Chandler hard once.
+Though there is that whole "My Sandwich" incident

-- A non-romantic version occurs in an episode of Scrubs: J.D's feckless and goofy older brother, acknowledging that his brother will never look up to him but admires Dr. Cox intensely, warns Cox in perfect seriousness to take his responsibility as J.D's mentor more seriously, "or you'll have me to answer to."
+- A non-romantic version: J.D's feckless and goofy older brother, acknowledging that his brother will never look up to him but admires Dr. Cox intensely, warns Cox in perfect seriousness to take his responsibility as J.D's mentor more seriously, "or you'll have me to answer to."

 - When Elliot is following Dr Cox's bad advice on getting Jake's interest ("First you engage him, then you ignore him"), the Janitor swoops down on a bewildered Jake to demand "What did you say to make Eliot run off like that?
-Because it you hurt her..."
-The Janitor would later kidnap Keith to make the same point (as a "wedding gift").
+Because if you hurt her " The Janitor would later kidnap Keith to make the same point (as a "wedding gift").

-- Used in The Office, (US Version) in "Phyllis gets Married", where Michael Scott says to Bob Vance, Vance Refrigeration: "If you ever lay a finger on Phyllis, I'll kill you."
+- Used in "Phyllis gets Married", where Michael Scott says to Bob Vance, Vance Refrigeration: "If you ever lay a finger on Phyllis, I'll kill you."
 Bob Vance replies with, "If you ever lay a finger on Phyllis, I'll kill you."